Nonparametric approximation of conditional expectation operators: Preliminaries and Assumptions

 for all $F \in \vecrkhs$. $\vecrkhscov$ is bounded.

 The following example shows that the generalized covariance operator $\vecrkhscov$ associated with $K(x,x') = k(x,x') \id_\inrkhs$ is noncompact in general.
-This fact will be very important for us later on in the context of inverse problems.
+For more details, we refer the reader to recent recent results by \citet{MollenhauerEtAl2022} characterising the spectum of $\vecrkhscov$.

 \begin{example}[Noncompact generalized covariance operator $\vecrkhscov$] It is easy to see that for commonly used radial kernels $k$ such as the Gaussian kernel on $E \subseteq \R^d$, the generalized covariance operator $\vecrkhscov$ is never compact.\\ Consider a measurable kernel $k: E \times E \rightarrow \R$ which induces an infinite-dimensional RKHS $\inrkhs$ satisfying Assumptions~\ref{ass:separability} and \ref{ass:measurability}.
 Assume $k(x,y) > 0$ for all $x,y \in E$ and $k(x,x) = 1$ for all $x \in E$.
 Let $K = k \id_\inrkhs$ and $(e_i)_{i \in \N} \subset \inrkhs$ be an ONS.
 We fix some $x' \in E$ and define $F_i := K_{x'} e_i \in \vecrkhs$ for all $i \in \N$.
 Note that we have